 1. Visit the best beach Anna Maria Island

-Of course this is the first thing on this list!
+Of course this is the first thing on this list of what to do in Anna Maria Island!
 If you’re not a beach lover, you’re likely not spending a vacation here.
 The nice thing about the beaches here is that the sand is so soft!

 Here’s a list of the best beaches in Anna Maria Island: